mayurbhandary/Interactive-Lab-Hub/Lab 1/README.md

-\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\* We designed this device with simplicity in mind.
+\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+We designed this device with simplicity in mind.
 There are 3 preset light settings on the top of the device to program what type of light the user will wake up to.
 The user can select from cool, amber, and neutral lighting profiles.
 The device should sit near the bed so it must be small enough to fit on a stand.
 It must be large enough to house powerful light source and throw it in the direction that the user desires.

 ## Part F. Record

 \*\***Take a video of your prototyped interaction.**\*\*

+Here's our final video: [Link](https://drive.google.com/file/d/1KYFaKCW9vSYkfiUnFc0pLhP_Si_52kMK/view?usp=sharing)

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* I worked with Alex Kluver abk98, Lauren Tran lat89, and Magdalena Horowitz myh26 on this project.
-All of us contributed equally to the planing, design and filming of this project.
+All of us contributed equally to the planing, designing and filming of this project.